learn-co-curriculum/phase-0-wsl2-env-system/README.md

 ### Action item: Check your storage

-1. Open the “Settings” application using the “Start” menu
+1. Open the "Settings" application using the "Start" menu
-2. Select the “System” option
+2. Select the "System" option
 3. On the left-hand side, select "Storage"
-4. Check that the amount of free space listed beneath the “C:” drive heading is greater than 1 GB
+4. Check that the amount of free space listed beneath the "C:" drive heading is greater than 1 GB

 ### Check your work

-If your free space for your “C:” drive is greater than 1 GB, continue below.
+If your free space for your "C:" drive is greater than 1 GB, continue below.
 Otherwise, use the Disk Cleanup utility (https://www.lifewire.com/free-drive-space-with-disk-cleanup-3506869) to free more space on your computer.

 ## Install Google Chrome